Daycare and school

 The City of Copenhagen are following the national guidelines and recommendations.
 Schools and daycare offers are open for all children, but one might experience changes in the day to day due to the increased focus on cleaning, hygiene and keeping a distance when possible.
 Furthermore, it is recommended that social events and camps are cancelled or postponed.
 Parents and children will be directly notified by their school or daycare institution.

 A continued focus on hygiene, extra cleaning and a safe day-to-day

 Schools and daycare institutions must adhere to various requirements in order to minimize the risk of infection.
-There is a big focus on cleaning and hygiene.
-Furthermore, there might be further precautions, which will be followed at the individual institution and school in order to minimize the risk of infection.
+There continues to be a big focus on cleaning and hygiene.
+And more resources have been allocated for cleaning.
+The individual institution and school may choose to make extra precautions, which fits with the local situation.

 Infection and testing